 Deep Dive

-If you use a repricer, a listing optimizer, an AI copywriting tool, or any automated messaging software on Amazon, this policy applies to you.
-Enforcement starts in June 2026 — and Amazon says it will happen "without prior warning."
-Here's exactly what the AI Agent Policy requires and how to make sure your account is compliant before the deadline.
+If you use a repricer, a listing optimizer, an AI copywriting tool, or any automated software that touches your Amazon account, this policy applies to you.
+It took effect March 4, 2026, with a reported ~90-day window — to roughly early June 2026 — for sellers to bring their tools into compliance.
+Once that window closes, Amazon can restrict a non-compliant tool's access at its discretion.
+Here's exactly what the AI Agent Policy requires and how to make sure your account is compliant.

 Get policy changes like these in your inbox every Monday.